fusionpbx/fusionpbx-docs/source/getting_started/software_utilities.rst

 Call Quality and Monitoring
 -----------------------------

-Call quality can be a nucense in the voip world.
-Having a way to track and make reports are a very needed tool.
+Call quality can be a nuisance in the voip world.
+Having a way to track and make reports is a very needed tool.

 `Homer <https://github.com/sipcapture/homer/wiki/Examples%3A-FreeSwitch>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Homer is well known to help track and graph quality issues with SIP like utilizing QoS Reports.
+Homer is well known to help track and graph quality issues with SIP, like utilizing QoS Reports.

 Quote: